troglobit/mg/README.md

 Users who checked out the source from GitHub must run `./autogen.sh` first to create the configure script.
 This requires GNU autotools to be installed on the build system.

+There are several options to the configure script to disable features, e.g., to reduce the size, or remove features if you want to be on par with the official Mg.
+By default, all below features are enabled:

+    ./configure --help
+    [..]
+    --disable-autoexec   Disable auto-execute support
+    --disable-cmode      Disable C-mode support
+    --disable-compile    Disable C compile & grep mode, used by C-mode --disable-cscope     Disable Cscope support
+    --disable-ctags      Disable ctags(1) support, required by Cscope --disable-dired      Disable directory editor
+    --disable-notab      Disable notab mode support (not in OpenBSD) --disable-regexp     Disable full regexp search
+    --disable-all        Disable all optional features
+    [..]
+    --with-startup=FILE  Init file to run at startup if ~/.mg is missing

 To build the smallest possible mg, with many features removed: